objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 The reason for the lengthy compilation time is that time is spent on preparing, optimizing, checking the code, and so on.
 To speed up the assembly of compiled languages, ccache and sccache are used.
-Let's look at the compilation scheme using C++ as an example to imagine the build process in compiled languages:
+Let's look at the assembly scheme using C++ as an example to imagine the build process in compiled languages:

 <p align="center">